 - Strengthening, raising and reshaping the Boundary Creek stop bank, including an extension of the stop bank by 380 m to the west

-- Rock protection for 750 m of riverbank on the true left within Mataura township (Mataura Gorge)
+- Rock protection for 750 m of river bank on the true left of the Mataura River and 710 m on the true right within Mataura township (Mataura Gorge)

 - Gravel extraction from the gravel island in Mataura township

 These upgrades will:

 - Provide greater protection for properties, homes, and businesses in Mataura by increasing the resilience of the current flood protection scheme

 - Enhance our ability to adapt to a changing climate and plan future asset upgrades

 Funding from central government has enabled this work to be brought forward in the Long Term Plan and delivered at a much lower cost to ratepayers.